Managing your projects

 }

-If you’d like any project manager to have access to schedule the project mark it as all_pms_schedule:
+If you’d like any project manager to have access to edit the project mark it as all_pms_schedule:

 PATCH /v3/projects/1234 HTTP/1.1